 Total driving time: 3-4 hours (driving in the park can be slow!)

 Entry fees: Yellowstone National Park: $35 per car

 Where to stay in West Yellowstone: West Yellowstone is filled to the brim with motels and other accommodation options, but many are expensive and book up quickly during the summer months.
 As with Jackson, book early and be prepared to splurge a bit here!
 Good hotel/motel options include the Kelly Inn and the Explorer Cabins at Yellowstone.

 If you want something a little more rustic (but still super cool), my sister and I stayed at Yellowstone Under Canvas, a glamping site where you can sleep in a tent (in a real bed) complete with s'mores around a campfire at night.

 Day 8: Yellowstone National Park

 Note: Flash flooding in June 2022 severely damaged some of the roads within Yellowstone National Park, especially at the northern end.
-Some of the suggested stops in this itinerary may not be possible for the rest of 2022 and into 2023.
+There may be some lingering construction delays in early 2023.
 Please refer to Yellowstone's page on Park Roads for the latest updates.

 Get ready for a full day of exploring Yellowstone National Park today!
 Start your morning with a visit to Mammoth Hot Springs, the other major geothermal area in the park.
 Here, the Albright Visitor Center is worth checking out, and there's a cute general store in “town” where you might want to grab snacks for the day.